Harriet Tubman Byway and Underground Railroad Visitor Center

-Depending on your pace, Harriet Tubman Byway tour in Maryland will take 6 hours to 2 days.
-Add time if you extend into Delaware.
-The official Driving Tour handbook for Harriet Tubman Museum or visitors may also downloaded with GPS coordinates for sites on http://www.harriettubmanbyway.org
+Depending on your pace, a tour of Harriet Tubman Byway in Maryland will take 6 hours to 2 days.
+Add time if you extend to Harriet Tubman Byway in Delaware.
+The official Driving Tour handbook for Harriet Tubman Museum or visitors may also be downloaded with GPS coordinates for sites at http://www.harriettubmanbyway.org

 Harriet Tubman Underground Railroad Visitor Center

 4068 Golden Hill Road, Church Creek, MD